 9.2.
-Contingent assets and contingent liabilities
+Contingent assets and liabilities

-Contingent assets and contingent liabilities are not recognised in the Statement of Financial Position, but are disclosed by way of a note and, if quantifiable, are measured at nominal value.
+Contingent assets and contingent liabilities are not recognised in the Statement of Financial Position but are disclosed by way of a note and, if quantifiable, are measured at nominal value.

-The Board is not aware of the existence of any contingent assets or liabilities.
+The Board is not aware of any contingent assets or liabilities.